 Employees must not misuse or misrepresent their position, qualifications or experience or bring the reputation of the academy into disrepute.
-Such behaviour may lead to disciplinary action and where relevant, referral to the General Teaching Council.
+Such behaviour may lead to disciplinary action and where relevant, referred to the appropriate professional body.

 6. Criminal actions

 Academy employees must inform the Executive Head teacher/Head of School (Local Governing Body if the employee is an Executive Head teacher/Head of School) immediately if they are subject to a criminal conviction, caution, ban, police enquiry, investigation or pending prosecution.
 The Executive Head teacher/Head of School or Local Governing Body will discuss this with the employee in the context of their role and responsibilities in order to help safeguard children and other employees at the academy.